Invalidating Your Partner's Feelings: Effects On Emotions And Mental Health

 A more productive goal, instead, may be to be a supportive partner who hears — and shows that they want to hear — their significant other.
 Doing so can be one way to strengthen your relationship, provide emotional support, and create a happier life together.

-However, when individuals knowingly dismiss someone else’s emotions, it can become a part of abusive relationship dynamics.
+However, when individuals knowingly dismiss someone else’s emotions whether through words or dismissive body language, it can become a part of abusive relationship dynamics.
 Emotionally abusive individuals often use emotional invalidation to control someone’s emotions.
 This can be done to belittle a partner or to make them question their perception, reality, and knowledge.

 Dismissing someone’s feelings is just one form of emotional invalidation; you don’t have to tell someone outright that they’re wrong to cause emotional invalidation.
 Emotional invalidation can include being inattentive when they’re telling you about their emotions.